cloudflare/cloudflare-docs/content/learning-paths/modules/get-started/onboarding/check-ssl.md

 <summary>What are SSL/TLS certificates?</summary>
 <div>

-SSL/TLS certificates are what enable websites to move from HTTP to HTTPS.
+SSL/TLS certificates let websites use `https` at the start of the URL (instead of `http`), which is a more secure connection protocol.
 HTTPS is good for website security, user privacy, SEO, and much more.

 For more details on SSL/TLS, refer to the [Learning Center](https://www.cloudflare.com/learning/ssl/what-is-ssl/).